jqz752/cbb752_2.2_R/README.md

 The output is a tab-delimited text file named after `output.name`, and contains 5 columns: chromosome number, start position, end position, gene ID, gene name, estimated read counts, and RPKM/FPKM/TPM (depending on `count.est.mtd`).

 This program assumes that the third column (`RNAME`) in the .sam file contains chromosome number.
 It also assumes that the reads in .sam are single-end reads.

-`NA` will be reported as estimated counts and RPKM/FPKM/TPM for genes for which there is no read coverage or no sequencing data at all.
+For each chromosome, it first computes the read depth, or pile-up, at each base position.
+Then, for each gene, based on the read depths of positions within the range of that gene, an estimated read count is calculated, using a method of the user's choice (`count.est.mtd`).
+Finally, RPKM/FPKM or TPM is calculated for each gene, depending on user's choice (`quant.mtd`), using the length of the protein-coding gene as effective length. `NA`s are reported as estimated counts and RPKM/FPKM/TPM for genes for which there is no read coverage or no sequencing data at all.

 #### Example